Markus-Go/ip-countryside/README.md

 Prerequisite
 ------------

 The following files are required to build the database.
-The script 'ip_countryside_downloader.sh' can be used for downloading them:
+The script 'ip_countryside_downloader.py' can be used for downloading them:

 1.  ripencc Delegation file